LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 A Borderless Museum – Growing the GVSU Art Collection Endowment

 Grand Valley State University is leading in innovative ways to provide access to art for students, the community, and the state.
 For years, the goal was to build the collection.
 Now the primary need has shifted to focus on increasing and sustaining access for all.
-Students of all majors can engage with the collection every day, and utilize art in their courses to learn visual literacy and analysis, and experience different cultures and points of view.
+Students of all majors can engage with the collection every day on-campus or online, utilize art in their courses to learn visual literacy and analysis, and experience different cultures and points of view.

 What Makes the GVSU Art Collection Endowment Unique

 - A full 50 percent of the collection is displayed in over 130 buildings on all 7 campuses and regional centers.

 - Grand Valley has built the second largest art collection in Michigan.

 - The collection includes 19,000+ works of art.